64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Kiai: Pichu's version of Volt Tackle has it let out a surprisingly mighty scream.

 - Leitmotif: The Battle Theme medley from Pokemon Gold and Silver, used for both Melee and Ultimate.

 - Lethal Joke Character: Ascended to this status in Ultimate thanks to Balance Buffs.
 General improvements to its entire kit make it a Glass Cannon that has an amazing combo game, strong neutral, and intense speed.
 In addition, despite many of its moves being Cast from Hit Points, it can now directly benefit from Rage as a result.

 - Loophole Abuse: Its down special, Thunder, only damages Pichu if it makes contact.
 If this move is only used when it is safe, it maintains all the utility of Pikachu's version of the move (attacking from above while below platforms, attacking from behind when jumping horizontally, etc.), in exchange for only losing a small amount of damage.

 - Mini-Me: Being a pre-evolved form, he's this to the playable Pikachu.

 - Mon: The Tiny Mouse Pokémon.

 - Palette Swap: Two of its new costumes in Ultimate are the bandanas for Teams Aqua and Skull.
-A third one is the female Spiky-Eared Pichu from the anime and HeartGold and SoulSilver.
+A third one is the female Spiky-Eared Pichu from Arceus and the Jewel of Life and HeartGold and SoulSilver.
 It also has one where it wears the Focus Band from the games, which allows the holder to endure a single fatal attack (though it's just a cosmetic difference here).

 - Pokémon Speak: It's a given.